nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

 The `temporary` component temporarily saves `DengueHotspotTracker` data while the app is running to support `undo` and `redo` commands.
-To prevent taking up too much memory, only up to 10 states of the `DengueHotspotTracker`.
+To prevent taking up too much memory, only up to 10 states of the `DengueHotspotTracker` are saved.
 This component supports:

 * undoing and redoing up to a maximum of 10 steps.
 * multiple undo and redo operations at once.